victoroliveira/ionic-site/content/docs/intro/tutorial/index.md

 ```

 - `start` will tell the CLI create a new app.
-- `MyIonicProject` will be the directory name and the app name from your project.
+- `MyIonicProject` will be the directory name and the app name from your project
 - `tutorial` will be the starter template for your project.

-Along with creating your project, this will also install [npm modules](../../resources/what-is/#npm) for the application, and get [Cordova](../../resources/what-is/#cordova) set up and ready to go.
+Along with creating your project, this will also install [npm modules](../../resources/what-is/#npm) for the application, and get [Cordova](../../resources/what-is/#cordova) set up and ready
 If the tutorial template isn't something you want to use, Ionic has a few templates available:

 - `tabs` : a simple 3 tab layout